mltony/mltony.github.io/_posts/2022-09-11-Working-with-Linux.md

 $ clear; ls
 ```

-Then you can press `NumPad7` key to jump to the first line of output.
+Then you can press `Shift+NumPad7` key to jump to the first line of output.
 From there you can use NVDA review cursor to read output either by line, by word or by character.

+Note that in Windows Terminal `Shift+NumPad7` command would take you all the way to the beginning of text buffer instead of the first visible line; as of this post writing date I am not aware of any workaround, but check with NVDA community.

-If you wish to copy output, you can use NVDA built-in keystrokes `NVDA+F9` and `NVDA+F10`.
-Another more convenient way of copying files is provided by [Review Cursor COpier](https://addons.nvda-project.org/addons/reviewCursorCopier.en.html) NVDA add-on.
+If you wish to copy output to clipboard, you can use NVDA built-in keystrokes `NVDA+F9` and `NVDA+F10`.
+Another  convenient way of copying files is provided by [Review Cursor Copier](https://addons.nvda-project.org/addons/reviewCursorCopier.en.html) NVDA add-on.

 You can also configure your bash to clear the window automatically before each executed command; in order to do so, add the following line to your bash config file:
 ```